Routines & Info (FAQ)

 ● Senior Infants – Reading & Regular worksheets

 Your child may also use ICT to complete their homework from time to time.
-Children from Infants – 3rd Class may use Seesaw while children from 4th-6th Class may use Google for Education.
+Children from 4th-6th Class may use Google for Education.

 ● Pupils have a responsibility to ensure they have taken down and have the necessary books etc. for homework.